 As much as you definitely should be investing in your brand right now, there are a few rules.
 The desperation of today’s situation is causing many businesses to turn to hard-selling methods.
 But let me be absolutely blunt: no one cares about your product right now.

 It’s a hard truth that has very few exceptions.
 Right now is not the time to adopt a “me me me” mindset.
 If you are trying to push your product into people’s faces (or feeds), it may be seen as insensitive and thoughtless.

 This is a very quick way to lose the trust of your clients.
 “And trust”, as our Founder, Alexander Knieps says, “is the glue in any business relationship.”
 Right now is the time to be adding value and helping others.
 If your marketing efforts are not intrinsically helping anyone right now, you could be doing more harm than good to your overall brand image.

 What to expect in the near future.

 As mentioned before, this time of adversity will not last forever.
-However, you should definitely be prepared for a few changes that are most likely to occur.
+Yes, it’s been a few months, and yes, it may still last a while.
+However, you should definitely be prepared for a few changes that are most likely to occur coming 2021.

-Experts estimate that although there may not be a permanent change in purchasing behaviour, e-commerce will thrive.
+Experts estimate that although there may not be a permanent change in purchasing behaviour, e-commerce will thrive, even as the spread of Covid slows.
 This means you will need to ensure that your online presence is stellar, and your business is geared for online purchases when necessary.